-As has been said elsewhere, Tarkington simply believes in the grandioseness of his own writing too much.
-He sees himself as the heavy, tragic/epic-writer of the declining values in the Midwest.
+As has been said elsewhere, Tarkington simply believes in the grandiosity of his own writing too much.
+He sees himself as the heavy, tragic/epic-writer of the declining values of the American Midwest.
 However, his novels are dull and seemingly endless.
 The characters are one-dimensional and end up, tragically facing the modern world.
 His aristocracy is unbelievable, in contrast to Edith Wharton’s Age of Innocence.
-To be fair, there are some amusing scenes and pleasant descriptions of summer days in an old Midwestern town, but, in all, the novels are nothing remarkable.
+To be fair, there are some amusing scenes and pleasant descriptions of summer days in an old Midwestern town scattered throughout Alice Adams and The Magnificent Ambersons, but, in all, the novels are nothing remarkable.

 In Alice Adams, Tarkington introduces us to a struggling lower-class family, presumably in Indianapolis, whose daughter, Alice Adams, dreams of being a wealthy “well-to-do” lady.
-She attends a ball in town, with her embarrassingly blue-collar brother, and catches the eye of an older wealthier man who is new to town, Arthur Russell.
-He courts her gradually throughout the novel until the crescendo at the end – a dinner party at the home of the Adams family.
-Pitiably, pretty much everything goes wrong – from the weather to the subtle embarrassments of her family to the end of the dinner in which her father is confronted by his old business partner for their son’s theft (the Adams’s son, Walter, has skipped town and left their family with a huge lingering debt).
+She attends a ball in town, with her embarrassingly blue-collar brother, and she catches the eye of an older, wealthier man who is new to town.
+His name is Arthur Russell.
+He courts her gradually throughout the novel until a crescendo at the end: a dinner party at the home of the Adams family.
+Pitiably, pretty much everything goes wrong – from the unbearably warm weather, to the embarrassing social graces of her family.
+At the end of dinner, Alice’s father is confronted by his old business partner.
+The Adams’s son has robbed the business (the Adams’s son, Walter, has now skipped town and left their family with a huge lingering debt).

 The novel ends tragically.
-Alice Adams and a quiet Arthur Russell, depart from the veranda, their favorite spot to spend time together, as he sees their class difference as too much to overcome, resulting from the evening’s events and comments he had overheard about the Adams family.
-They depart for the last time on the porch steps of her family home.
-Meanwhile, Alice’s father’s company has taken pity on him and helped him overcome his debts by purchasing his “glue factory” which prevents him from going to prison for his son’s crime.
+Alice Adams and a quiet Arthur Russell sit together for a moment, and then he departs from the veranda of the Adams home.
+The novel ends in their favorite place to spend time together, but Arthur Russell sees their class differences as simply too great to overcome.
+Alice and Arthur depart one last time from the porch steps of her family home.
+Meanwhile, her father’s company has taken pity, and offered to settle his debts.
+The company purchases his “glue factory” which prevents him from going to prison for his son’s crime.
 The book ends as Alice Adams is on her way to a local college to learn employable skills.
-Ironically on the way she bumps into Arthur Russell for a brief and awkward moment, he stammers but she confidently says hello and moves past him.
-She proceeds onward to face her “doom” in the labor market to help keep her family afloat.
+Her tragedy is to remain lower class.
+Ironically on the way to school she bumps into Arthur Russell for a brief and awkward moment.
+He stammers when he sees her, but Alice confidently says hello and moves past him.
+She proceeds onward to face her “doom” in the labor market, in order to keep her family afloat.

-In the end, Alice Adams is a more beautiful and simpler story than The Magnificent Ambersons, though they both have fallen short of their lofty ambitions.
+In the end, Alice Adams is a more beautiful and simpler story than The Magnificent Ambersons, though they both fall short of their lofty ambitions.

 Alice Adams was initially published in 1921 and the decision to grant the Pulitzer award to Booth Tarkington in 1922 was unanimous and uncontroversial, unlike in previous years.
 This was despite the fact that Tarkington had won the Pulitzer only a few years prior for The Magnificent Ambersons.